-- 1. Development must protect and where possible enhance the following, as illustrated or defined on the proposals map: - Local Sites (Local Wildlife Sites (LWS), and Regionally Important Geological Sites (RIGS)); - Local Nature Reserves (LNR)); - Publicly accessible open spaces; - Allotments. - Development must protect and where possible enhance Priority Habitats. - 3.
-Development of existing publicly accessible open spaces and allotments, as defined on the proposals map, will only be permitted if a replacement site is provided which is equivalent or better in terms of quantity, quality and accessibility.
+- 1. Development must protect and where possible enhance the following, as illustrated or defined on the proposals map: - Local Sites (Local Wildlife Sites (LWS), and Regionally Important Geological Sites (RIGS)); - Local Nature Reserves (LNR)); - Publicly accessible open spaces; - Allotments. - 2.
+Development must protect and where possible enhance Priority Habitats. - 3.
+Development of existing publicly accessible open spaces and allotments, as defined on the proposals map and any other publicly accessible open spaces that are provided during the lifetime of the Local Plan, will only be permitted if a replacement site is provided which is equivalent or better in terms of quantity, quality and accessibility.
 The replacement site should, where practicable, be located where it can provide opportunities to strengthen the wider Green Infrastructure and Ecological Network as illustrated in Appendix C.